- 1 package (3 ounces) lime gelatin

 - Dissolve strawberry gelatin in boiling water; stir in cranberry sauce.
 Cool for 10 minutes.
 Carefully spoon over cream cheese layer.
 Refrigerate until set.

 - Cut into squares.
-Garnish with whipped topping if desired.
+Serve, if desired, with whipped topping, lime wedges and fresh strawberries.
 Yield: 10 servings.

 Reviews forLayered Christmas Gelatin